 Note: The name given in (Step 3) should be used in the Config-MSI.json or Config.json file.

-Install that is going to run Microsoft Azure Resource Manager PowerShell Module installed on the RD Connection Broker server.
+Install Microsoft Azure Resource Manager PowerShell Module installed on the VM that is going to run the scheduled task.

 RDP into VM that is going to run the scheduled task